Ktzoras/Transgenic-Time-Series/README.md

 # Transgenic-Time-Series
-November 2021 - Topics In Finance - Discovering break points in time series data with independent forecasts using transgenic forms of those three time-series developed with ARIMA models
+November 2021 - Topics In Finance - Discovering break points with independent forecasts using transgenic forms of time-series data developed with ARIMA models